How to do a balance transfer with Citi

 Best Citi credit cards for balance transfers

-Citi offers an array of competitive credit card offers, including cards that provide a 0 percent APR for a limited time.
+Citi offers an array of competitive credit card offers, including cards that provide a 0 percent intro APR for a limited time.
 Make sure to compare Citi balance transfer cards in terms of their benefits, introductory balance transfer offers, rewards and fees before choosing a card.

 The following Citi credit cards offer the best balance transfer terms: